Free Image Upscaler

 How does this compare to other free image upscalers?

 PixelPanda uses Real-ESRGAN, the same model architecture trusted by professional studios and research institutions.
 Many free upscalers use older, less capable models or add watermarks to output.
 Our upscaler delivers full-resolution, watermark-free results with no sign-up required.
-The 3-per-day free limit is generous for personal use, and a free account with 100 credits removes that limit entirely for users who need more.
+The 3-per-day free limit is generous for personal use, and signing up for a PixelPanda account removes that limit entirely.

 Unlock Unlimited Image Upscaling